goauthentik/authentik/docs/flow/stages/email/email.md

-# E-Mail
+# Email

-This stage can be used for E-Mail verification. passbook's background worker will send an E-Mail using the specified connection details.
-When an E-Mail can't be delivered, it is automatically periodically retried.
+This stage can be used for email verification. passbook's background worker will send an email using the specified connection details.
+When an email can't be delivered, delivery is automatically retried periodically.

 ![](email-recovery.png)